 Comments: The original Old Tom Morris design at Scotscraig was extended to 18 holes by James Braid.
 The knoll became a template hole for Braid and he would use it in many of his designs.
 Braid’s par three fifth at Gleneagles is one of the author’s personal favorites.

 At least once in every truly great round of golf the protagonist is called upon to hit one straight between the uprights!
 CB Macdonald’s ‘Narrows’ template is, from the tee, a straightforward proposition.
 The golfer can try to hold their nerve and thread the needle between pinching fairway bunkers known as the ‘Muirfield Twins’, or play for a shorter position and face a long second.
 The longer your tee shot the narrower the fairway becomes.
-The huge scale of the ‘Narrows’ bunkering at National Golf Links is authentic to the wonderful 15th at Muirfield, one of Harry Colt’s finest golf holes, but serves to make the fairway feel even smaller than the punishing original in Scotland.
+The location of the ‘Narrows’ bunkering at National Golf Links is authentic to the wonderful 15th at Muirfield, one of Harry Colt’s finest golf holes, but huge scale makes the fairway feel even smaller than the punishing original in Scotland.

 Strategy: The smart play on Macdonald’s ‘Narrows’ template—and their common ancestor at Muirfield—is to leave driver in your bag and lay up before the neck in the fairway.
 The cumulative impact of finding sand off the tee makes a large number a very real possibility.
 A tee shot positioned just short of the neck leaves and face a longer second that must barely carry the cross bunker in order to pull up in time to hold the green.

 Comments: Interestingly Macdonald himself noted that the hole is a hybrid of the 15th at Muirfield and the tee shot of the ‘Perfection’ hole at North Berwick.
-The DNA from the Honorable Company’s home course is much more in evidence, but the terrifying look of the tee shot certainly evokes #14 at North Berwick.
+The DNA from the Honorable Company’s home course is much more in evidence, but the death-on-all-sides tee shot does evokes #14 at North Berwick.

 12. Double Plateau